max-lt/auth-basic-jwt/README.md

     token: {
         filter* :   function(user) or var, // Data to put in the token.user attribute
+                       // (default is the whole user param without the pass attribute)
+                       // must return a "role" attribute in order to be compared with the
+                       // auth.hasRole(...) method.
-                       // (default is the whole user param without the pass attribute) decode* :   function(token) or var, // Data to put in the req.user attribute
+        decode* :   function(token) or var, // Data to put in the req.user attribute
                        // (default is the token.user data)
         exp :       function(user) or var,